Overview

 Finding the middle ground

-These conversations led to three design principles that shaped our approach:
+These conversations led to three design principles that shaped my approach:

 Foundation first, personalization later

-We can't optimize what we can't measure, and CXP would be our foundation for data gathering
+We can't optimize what we can't measure.
+CXP would be our foundation for data gathering

 Individual efficiency builds community